-- A mailbox for you and your lab (if applicable) will be set up outside the ARB 1105 Admin Suite next to the kitchen. - You can update your faculty profile on Mailman's website by emailing Erica Tyler (et2736). - If you would like to order business cards, Columbia Print has an online ordering system.
+- A mailbox for you and your lab (if applicable) will be set up outside the ARB 1105 Admin Suite next to the kitchen. - You can update your faculty profile on Mailman's website: mailman.columbia.edu/information-for/toolkit/faculty-directory - If you would like to order business cards, Columbia Print has an online ordering system.
 You will need the ARC chart string to complete your order.